CsillaFarkas/ParetoPick-R/README.md

   * convert_optain requires some failsafe controls for empty values
   * square instead of rectangle maps
   * HTML or if possible .png download for individual measure implementation maps, not possible across all (Cluster Analysis)
-  * add a brief glossary clarifying variable names and other abbreviations

 ## Prio 2
   * catch empty selection and replace "replacement has length zero" with "no optima fulfill these conditions", fix reload when selection changes (Visualisation)
   * "whole front" plot in the back instead of the front (Cluster Analysis and AHP)